How to Contact Uber for Help: Uber Customer Service

 I actually did go to the Greenlight Hub in [California] on Saturday, and it was an unexpectedly pleasant experience.

 The staff was friendly and responsive, and the general vibe of the Hub was very positive.
-The representative asked me repeated questions to ensure she was accurately representing my case.
+The representative asked me repeated questions to ensure she accurately represented my case.

-She took photos of all of my documentation and engaged me in the process of drafting the email to her manager.
-She suggested that I not continue to contact Uber Support by phone as they are a completely separate division, and it could complicate the process.
+She took photos of all of my documentation and engaged me in drafting the email to her manager.
+She suggested that I refrain from contacting Uber Support by phone as they are a separate division, which could complicate the process.

-She told me that in the past she was able to contact drivers directly to let them know the status, however, Uber no longer allows this type of communication.
+She told me that in the past, she could contact drivers directly to let them know the status; however, Uber no longer allows this type of communication.
 I left feeling confident that I was heard and being given the consideration I had been requesting for a week.

 It was basically the polar opposite of my experience with the phone customer service I received on Friday evening.